Mondego/SourcererCC/README.md

 Follow the following steps to parse a project.
  1. Download and install TXL from [Here](http://www.txl.ca "txl")
  2. Click [Here](http://mondego.ics.uci.edu/projects/clonedetection/files/dist/tool.zip "SourcererCC tool") to download the zip containing executable jars of SourcererCC and InputBuilderClassic.jar.
- 3. Unzip the tool.zip and using Terminal, change directory to SourcererCC/parser/java.
+ 3. Unzip the tool.zip.
+ 4. Using terminal, change directory to SourcererCC/parser/java.
- 4. Execute the following command:
+ 5. Execute the following command:

 ```
 java -jar InputBuilderClassic.jar /input/path/src/ /path/blocks.file /path/headers.file functions java 0 0 10 0 false false false 8
 ```

-##### The parameter order is:
+##### Explaining the parameters to the above command:
- 1. Input Folder containing source files. (will search recurisvely)
+ 1. Path to the folder containing source files. (will search recursively)
- 2. Block file (output).
-This is the parsed output file.
- 3. Header file (output).
-This is the bookkeeping file.
+ 2. Path where the parsed output file should get generated.
+Make sure that the path you enter exists on the file system.
+The file will be created automatically by the InputBuilderClassic.jar.
+ 3. Path where the bookkeeping files should get generated.
+This file contains the mapping of code snippet ids and their path in the filesystem.
  4. Granularity (functions or blocks(only for Java)).
 A function is a Java method or a C function.
 A block is  a code snippet within curly braces -`{}`.
- 5. Language (cpp, java, and c)
- 6. minTokens
- 7. maxtokens
- 8. minLines
- 9. maxLines
+ 5. Language of the source files.
+Choose one of *cpp*, *java*, or *c*
+ 6. minTokens: A code snippet should have at least these many tokens to be considered for parsing.
+Setting the minTokens = 0 means no bottom limit
+ 7. maxTokens: A code snipper should have at most these many tokens to be considered for parsing.
+Setting the maxTokens = 0 means no upper limit
+ 8. minLines: A code snippet should have at least these many lines to be considered for parsing.
+Setting the minLines = 0 means no bottom limit
+ 9. maxLines: A code snippet should have at most these many lines to be considered for parsing.
+Setting the maxLines = 0 means no upper limit
  10. leave it as false
  11. leave it as false
  12. leave it as false
- 13. # of threads
+ 13. # of threads.
+If you are not sure, set it to 8.

 setting the minTokens/minLines = 0 means no bottom limit, setting maxTokens/maxLines = 0 means no upper limit.

 #### Parser specifications, in case you want to build your own.

-For SourcererCC to be able to find sourcecode clones in a given project, the first step is to parse the source files of the given project into the the format which is understandable by SourcererCC.
+For SourcererCC to be able to find source-code clones in a given project, the first step is to parse the source files of the given project into the the format which is understandable by SourcererCC.

-##### Clone Granularities
+##### Clone Granularity
 SourcererCC can find clones at different granularity levels.
-The granularity levels could be file-level, method-level, block level, or statement level.
+The granularity levels could be
+ 1. file-level,
+ 2. method-level,
+ 3. block level, or
+ 4. statement level.

 SourcererCC will find clones on the granularity level at which the source files of a project are parsed.
-So, if the source files are parsed at method level granularity, then SourcererCC will also find clones at the method level granularity.
+So, if the source files are parsed at the method level granularity, then SourcererCC will also find clones at the method level granularity.

 ##### Example: Parsing a java method into SourcereCC understandable format
 In order to understand the parsing, please consider the following example.
 This example is based on a java method snippet.
 Please note that this example is based on method-level granularity.